CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 Many printers, copiers, and MFPs require a sufficient amount of consumables for smooth, uninterrupted operation.
 If these consumables are missing or incorrectly used, the operation process can be severely disturbed.
 For example, improper ink can contaminate an inkjet printer and cause the printer to malfunction.
 In emergencies, the agency's ability to act can be severely impaired and high follow-up costs can arise, for example if important contracts can not be printed out.

-### 2 2 Unauthorized access to printed documentsNetwork printers often leave printed documents in the output tray for a long time.
+### 2 2 Unauthorized access to printed documents
+Network printers often leave printed documents in the output tray for a long time.
 Especially if the printers are not in the immediate vicinity, users often print multiple files before collecting them all together.
 Since floor or departmental printers are used by many employees, unauthorized persons can also view or steal printouts containing sensitive information.
 This does not even have to be malicious: if, for example, employees have to wait a long time for them to print on the device, they will eventually bridge the waiting time and see what other colleagues have printed out.
 Also on copiers are always confidential documents that were forgotten there, for example, in the feeder.

 Users often do not look for causes if they do not find their printouts at the printer.
 Instead, they suspect IT problems and start a new print job, as they are used to the fact that with the hardware and software always problems and inexplicable phenomena occur.
 However, the printouts could have been taken by others as well.
 Likewise, it often happens that users have accidentally selected another printer on their workstation computer.
 Typically, users then look for their printouts on the wrong printer, can not find them, and simply start a new print job, this time on the default printer.
 As a result, many network printers find misprints that are not picked up.